moonstream-to/awesome-web3-games/README.md

 ## RPG
 - [ChronoForge](https://chronoforge.gg/) - a multiplayer Action RPG built on ImmutableX.
 It has raids and quests, strategic PvP and procedurally generated dungeons.
 You can also build and upgrade your settlement. `PC` `in development`
 - [Kamigotchi](https://twitter.com/kamigotchiworld) - a pet RPG game by Asphodel Labs.
 It's an always online completely on-chain game where you travel through Kamigotchi wowrld with your Kamigotchi pets that have different stats and types.
 Minting is on Optimism. `fully on-chain` `in development`

+## Sports
+- [Sorare](https://sorare.com/) - fantasy sports game where you collect and compete with ownable digital player cards to win prizes (cash, ETH, Sorare player cards, game tickets, gear, apparel, and access to players and VIP experiences).
+Competitions are free to play. `browser game` `playable`
+- [STG Football](https://stgfootball.com/) - a free-to-play 4v4 arcade football with Player Packs available for purchase.
+The game is available on Epic store and Steam and is using a Forte sidechain (cross-chain in the future).  `PC game` `playable`

 ## Strategy
 - [Castle Of Blackwater](https://www.castleofblackwater.com/) - a social deduction game where you're trapped in a castle with other players.
 You need to complete tasks and escape.
 Inspired by games like Among Us, Town of Salem, Mafia/Werewolf and Deceit.
 The game is on the Beam chain.  `playable alpha`